omkaracharya/AgileBot/Deploy/README.md

     **Note:** If you already have host machine directly jump to step 4.

-2. Reserve a virtual machine with CentOS/Ubuntu base image and login.
+2. Reserve a VCL virtual machine with CentOS/Ubuntu base image and login.

    a.
 Initialize virtual machine

    ```